 When those expectations aren’t met - through; slow-loading pages, product images, and checkout pages - users can lose faith in the site and the brand behind it.

+Eventually, These Un-Met Expectarions Can Result In Loss Of Sales And Lack Of Trust!

 What’s more, Google (and possibly other Search Engines) Directly Account For Site Speed; In Calculating Search Rankings.